+Action taken

-Gap identified Action taken MCSP facilitated the establishment of a triage Health services lacked clinical records on adolescent pregnancies, as well as written system for pregnant adolescents' comprehensive protocols outlining clinical guidelines, treatment, health care. and management of pregnant adolescents in MCSP provided technical assistance to health accordance with GoG national frameworks. facilities to systematically inventory equipment Health services lacked equipment for immediate and increase access to and availability of essential tools for immediate newborn and postpartum newborn and postpartum care, including incubators, neonatal reanimation bags, and care.
-MCSP provided technical assistance to health oxygen.
-Primary level services did not have clinical files to services to develop and implement intake forms, document maternal and newborn care. partograms, and clinical records for maternal and
+- MCSP facilitated the establishment of a triage system for pregnant adolescents' comprehensive health care. - MCSP provided technical assistance to health facilities to systematically inventory equipment and increase access to and availability of essential tools for immediate newborn and postpartum care. - MCSP provided technical assistance to health services to develop and implement intake forms, partograms, and clinical records for maternal and newborn care.